Chainwich/chainmapper/README.md

 ## Usage

-The included `usage.sh` shellscript should be used for any kind of (development or production) deployment.
+The included `deploy.sh` shellscript should be used for any kind of (development or production) deployment.
 It builds a new Docker image without caching, prompts for removal of any possible conflicting containers, and finally deploys the newly built image as a container with the `data/` local directory mounted as a volume.

 ```shell
 chmod +x ./scripts/deploy.sh